 As an educator who loves technology, I am a big fan of these journals!
 My students are using them as an end of the year review, but I am hoping to purchase another class set next year.
 I want us to work on them as we teach each and every letter.
 I know they will be a huge success because my students this year and begging to come in to work on them.

 An added bonus is being able to send the journal home over the summer for students to enjoy this interactive journal at home.
 Since the app is free, I am sure parents can download it their own phones or devices to let the learning come alive at their home too.
+What a fun way to use augmented reality at home!

 How to Purchase Journals Alive

 One of my favorite parts about Letters Alive Journals is the price point!
 This is something teachers can afford for their students using grade level or school money.
-You can purchase independent journals here or a class set of 20 journals here.
+You can purchase independent journals here or a class set of 20 journals.
 (Parents you can buy just ONE journal and teachers can get class sets.)